vseryakov/backendjs/README.md

         ./app.sh

 * Go to http://localhost:8000/api.html and issue command `/test/add?id=1&name=1` and then `/test/1` commands in the console to see it in action
-* Change in any of the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check app.sh for parameters before running it in the production.
+* Any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check app.sh for parameters before running it in the production.

 * To start node.js shell with backendjs loaded and initialized, all command line parameters apply to the shell as well